To send money from Australia to Indonesia, you should use a money transfer service instead of a bank for the best exchange rate and lowest fees.

 How to send money to Indonesia from Australia

-Online money transfer services are the faster and easier way to transfer funds to Indonesia from Australia.
-This step-by-step guide explains how they work if you've never used one before.
+Online money transfer services are faster and easier to transfer funds to Indonesia from Australia.
+This step-by-step guide explains how they work.

-- Choose what money transfer service to use.
+- Choose a money transfer service to use.
 Compare fees, transfer times, delivery options, etc. Choose whichever one suits your needs best.

 - Open your account.
 This will usually involve providing some personal information and proof of identification.

 - Set up the transfer.
 You’ll need to provide details of the recipient’s full name, address, bank account number (if that’s where you want funds delivered), and how much money to send.
 Depending on the service used, it may be possible to choose how funds will be delivered to the recipient.

 - Choose how to pay for the transfer.
 This could be with a bank transfer, debit card, credit card, or cash.
 How you fund the transfer will affect the time it takes to transfer the money.